mikepal2/snap-cli/README.md

 }
 ```

-Of course we can provide additional information about option with `[Option]` attribute such as explicit name, aliases, description, and whatever option is required.
+Additional information about an option can be provided using the `[Option]` attribute, including an explicit name, aliases, a description, and whether the option is required.

 ```csharp
 [Command(name:"hello", aliases:"hi,hola,bonjour", description:"Hello example", hidden:false)]